February 7, 2026 Tithi: Precise Panchang Guide to Krishna Paksha Panchami–Sashti

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Panchami lasts until 2:27 AM, after which Sashti governs the rest of the day in most regions.
+On Saturday, February 7, 2026, Krishna Paksha Panchami prevails until 2:27 AM.
+After that transition, Krishna Paksha Sashti governs the remainder of the day in most regions.

-Nakshatra and Rashi are typically consulted alongside Tithi for a complete view.
-The post emphasizes that the central timing is the 2:27 AM transition.
+Nakshatra and Rashi are typically consulted alongside Tithi for a fuller Panchang view.
+For this date, however, the central detail highlighted is the move from Panchami to Sashti at 2:27 AM.